Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 With bushings

 Your suspension does two jobs — it keeps your tires planted on the road and keeps you comfortable inside the cabin.
+One hard pothole on Glenwood Ave or navigating the uneven streets near Five Points is enough to bend a control arm or knock your alignment out of spec.
 When components wear out, you feel it immediately.
 The ride gets rough, the steering wanders, your tires start wearing unevenly, and your braking performance suffers.
 Ignoring these symptoms costs you money in premature tire replacement and puts your safety at risk.

-We handle every part of the suspension and steering system at our Raleigh shop.
-Whether you need a straightforward front end alignment after hitting a pothole on Capital Blvd or a full strut replacement on a high-mileage vehicle, we diagnose the root cause and give you an honest estimate before turning a wrench.
+Whether you hit a pothole on Capital Blvd and felt something shift, or you've been ignoring a clunk for 6,000 miles, the suspension system at our Raleigh shop gets a full diagnosis before any work starts.
+We give you a written estimate and let you decide — no pressure.
 Many customers pair suspension work with a routine oil change to save a trip.
-Our alignment rack handles both 2-wheel and 4-wheel jobs with precision angle measurements.
+Our alignment rack handles both 2-wheel and 4-wheel jobs with computerized angle measurements.

 • Front end alignment with computerized angle measurement — camber, caster, and toe